astomodynamics/cddp-cpp/README.md

 # Constrained Differential Dynamic Programming (CDDP) solver in C++

 ## Overview
-This is an optimal control solver library using constrained differential dynamic programming (CDDP) written in C++.
+This is an optimal control solver library using constrained differential dynamic programming (CDDP) written in C++ based on Xie's [paper](https://zhaomingxie.github.io/projects/CDDP/CDDP.pdf) and [implementation](https://github.com/ZhaomingXie/CDDP).
 This library is particularly useful for mobile robot trajectory optimization and model predictive control (MPC).

 This library is still under construction.